CjanH/Bioinformatics-project/README.md

  - Indicate in the SnpSift Filter tool the Filter criteria with ‘( QUAL > 20 )’.

 **Step 3:**
-Run the resulting vcf file from step 2 through Ensembl’s Variant Effect Predictor against the Ensembl/GENCODE transcripts database and download the txt file.
+Run the resulting vcf file from step 2 through Ensembl’s Variant Effect Predictor against the Ensembl/GENCODE transcripts database with default settings and download the txt file.
+Optionally you can run it with an R-script with the Bioconductor package on a Linux or MAC operating system.

 **Step 4:**
 Download the gene_list.csv file and rename the txt file to r_script_input.txt.